What is an employee value proposition?

 5. Personal development

-Why is the EVP so important?
+Why is an EVP so important?

 Recruiting top talent